sooluh/notes/clf0m3coh000c09jz3ysy7dwo.md

 yarn add -D @types/html-minifier
 ```

-The next step, we need to create a new middleware, we will use this so we don't repeat the same code in every controller.
+In the next step, we're gonna need to create a middleware, we'll use this so that we don't have to repeat the same code in every controller.
 Ah, I'm sure you already understand the true function of middleware.

 ```bash
 node ace make:middleware Minifier